datahangar/sfunnel/docs/use-cases/network-telemetry-nfacctd.md

 At the same time, and in order to properly traverse NATs, during funneling the original L4 checksum is adjusted with `src_ip` and `dst_ip` set to a known value (`0x0`).
-This allows the unfunneling to readjust the checksum based on the diff between `0x0` and the acutal IP addresses of the packet then, without the need to pass extra state within the packet.
+This allows the unfunneling code to readjust the checksum based on the diff between the known value `0x0` and the actual IP addresses of the packet at this point, without the need to pass extra state within the packet.

 #### Using an init container